By Amanda Padgett on | No Comments

 We’ve all been there, on the other side of the camera.
 As the parent, you’ve spent hours picking out the perfect coordinating outfits, stressed about the weather and location, and searched for hours on Pinterest for shot ideas.
 You’re desperate to capture just one decent image.
 And for the kids, they’ve been given many sets of new boundaries when they just want to have fun!

-Have you ever thrown out a bunch of instructions to your kids like “move here, stand there, hand down, quit hitting your brother!” and then desperately begged, “Smile!” only to find a LOT to be desired in the resulting photo?
+Have you ever given your kids a bunch of instructions like “Move here, stand there, hand down, quit hitting your brother!” and then desperately begged, “Smile!” only to find a LOT to be desired in the resulting photo?
 (I have done that, I can relate!!)

 As a photographer, our job is to make our clients feel as relaxed as possible.
-Here are 6 family photo shoot tips that help me achieve a successful family photo shoot that captures those authentic, genuine, raw, expressions that clients love.
+Here are six family photoshoot tips that help me achieve a successful family photo shoot that captures those authentic, genuine, raw, expressions that clients love.

 Get to know your clients beforehand.
 Call or text them!
 Ask about their hobbies and interests.
 Be a kind and encouraging voice!
 I always ask my clients to text some fun info about their family to me.
 They usually beam with pride and joy.
 Who doesn’t love talking about their family?
 Have them give you a list of all the fun things they like to do together.

 Photography is more than just a one-hour time slot to fill.
 It is about relationships!
 Building a relationship with your client before your session is a great way to start.

 Do everything you can to memorize the names of your clients before the session.
 This simple practice will help the session run smoothly, especially when you're looking to get the attention of the children, instead of having to pause and ask the parents for direction.
 This leaves you in control of the session and gives your client permission to relax and be in their most natural state as a family.